-This Father’s Day, as we celebrate the role of dad, it will be tempting to believe that your most important job is to prepare your kids with practical strategies for life.
+It could be tempting to believe that your most important job is to prepare your kids with practical strategies for life.
 And what could be more practical than money?

 While conversations about paychecks, budgets, mortgages, and investments are necessary and good to have with your children, they must not be more significant or more frequent than the “big-picture” gospel conversations that you have with your sons and daughters every day.

 Here are four theological principles—applied to money—that you need to impart to your children:

 1. At the center of the universe is a God of incalculable glory.

 The existence that dominates the universe is not ours, but God’s.
 It is this perspective that must shape—or for some of us, reshape—the way we think about money.
 Life is not first about our wants, desires, dreams, purposes, expectations, or plans.
 Life is about God’s will, God’s purpose, God’s pleasure, and God’s glory.
 We must not, and cannot, look at money separately from the ultimate reality of life, the existence of God.
 We were created by God according to his wise design and for his wise purpose.
 Our lives don’t belong to us to use as we please.
 Because we were created by God, we belong to God, and because our money belongs to God, we don’t have the right to use and invest it however we please.